NumberSigmaTafKsee/LV2-Faust-Alchemist/README.md

 * You have to do it functionally

 # I plan to use it as algorithms
-* Not at all to make applications or anything
+* Not at all to make plugins
 * As functions it works perfectly

 # You can not call c++ from faust